kamyanskiy/algorythms/README.md

 files: multX.py

-Also in factoring.py FactorizeNumber program that obtains factor per each number of sequence 1..N
+Also factoring.py uses one algorythm to obtains factor per each number of sequence 1..N
 ```
 In [1]: import factoring